vdbrink/vdbrink.github.io/esphome/orcon_mechanic_ventilation.md

 I created three different designs which can be used on your own Home Assistant dashboard.

-When you press a button it triggers a service script which set a message on a MQTT topic.
-(Call direct the Home Assistant entity is also possible ofcourse.)
+When you press a button, it triggers a service script which sets a message on a MQTT topic.
+(Call direct the Home Assistant entity is also possible, of course.)

 ### Preparations